 And when you do paint walls, don’t use bright, garish colors.
 Use neutral tones and hues to achieve that blank canvas effect we mentioned above.
 You don’t want the walls to look bland, but you do want to strive for an inviting, homey feel.

-The floor is definitely one of the areas sellers forget to stage when selling their Los Angeles houses.
+The floor is definitely one of the areas sellers forget to stage when selling their Riverside houses.
 They may remember to clean or replace the stained and stinky carpet.
 But that’s not so much the case with linoleum and wood flooring.
 Rest assured, though, that buyers will carefully inspect floors.

 The important rooms like the kitchen, dining room, bathrooms, and living room should be your focus with respect to floors.
 Replace torn linoleum, refinish hardwood floors, and replace (or at least regrout) tiles in the bathrooms.